gmiralles7/Sepsis-Data_Ethics/README.md

 # Sepsis-Data_Ethics
-An investigation into the performance of Machine Learning models predicting sepsis onset
+An investigation into the performance of Machine Learning models predicting sepsis onset using the MIMIC III Dataset